Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What Does This Mean for Novo Nordisk’s Pipeline?

 Novo Nordisk is running a deliberate two-generation strategy.
-CagriSema is the near-term product — NDA filed, Phase 3 data complete, FDA decision expected late 2026.
-It is designed to compete immediately against tirzepatide (Zepbound/Mounjaro) and the Wegovy franchise.
+CagriSema is the near-term commercial bet — NDA filed, Phase 3 dataset complete, FDA decision expected late 2026.
+It is positioned to compete head-on with tirzepatide (Zepbound and Mounjaro) and to defend the existing Wegovy franchise as the GLP-1/amylin entrant.

 Are zenagamtide and CagriSema the same drug?

-No. Zenagamtide (amycretin) is a single unimolecular peptide that activates both GLP-1 and amylin receptors.
-CagriSema is a fixed-dose combination of two separate peptides — cagrilintide (amylin analog) and semaglutide (GLP-1 agonist).
-They target the same two receptors but are structurally different drugs.
+No. Zenagamtide (amycretin) is a single unimolecular peptide that activates both GLP-1 and amylin receptors from one molecular backbone.
+CagriSema is a fixed-dose combination of two separate peptides — cagrilintide (an amylin analog) and semaglutide (a GLP-1 receptor agonist).
+They share a target but they are structurally different drugs.

 Why does Novo Nordisk have both zenagamtide and CagriSema?

-CagriSema is Novo Nordisk’s near-term product with an NDA filed in December 2025 and an FDA decision expected in late 2026.
-Zenagamtide is the next-generation platform — a single molecule that could offer simpler manufacturing, dosing flexibility, and an oral formulation option.
-Having both allows Novo Nordisk to compete now while developing a potentially superior successor.
+CagriSema is the near-term product — NDA filed December 18, 2025, FDA decision expected late 2026.
+Zenagamtide is the next-generation platform: a single engineered peptide with simpler manufacturing, intrinsic dosing balance, and an oral formulation already in Phase 2.
+Running both in parallel lets Novo Nordisk compete now while developing a potentially superior successor.

 Which has better weight loss — zenagamtide or CagriSema?

-Both have shown approximately 22% weight loss.
+Both have produced approximately 22% weight loss in their respective trials.
 CagriSema reported 22.7% in the Phase 3 REDEFINE 1 trial.
-Zenagamtide showed approximately 22% in Phase 1b/2 data.
-CagriSema’s data comes from a larger Phase 3 trial, making it more robust.
-Cross-trial comparisons should be interpreted with caution.
+Zenagamtide reported approximately 22% in Phase 1b/2 data over roughly 36 weeks.
+CagriSema’s number is from a far larger Phase 3 study, so it is the better-powered figure.
+Cross-trial comparisons should be read with caution.

 Can zenagamtide be taken orally?

-Yes.
-An oral formulation of zenagamtide (amycretin) is currently in Phase 2 development (NCT06490861, NCT06490874).
-This is a significant differentiator — CagriSema does not have an oral formulation and is administered by subcutaneous injection only.
+Yes — an oral formulation of zenagamtide (amycretin) is in Phase 2 under NCT06490861 and NCT06490874.
+That is a meaningful differentiator: CagriSema has no oral program and is administered only by subcutaneous injection.

 Which will be approved first — zenagamtide or CagriSema?

-CagriSema will almost certainly be approved first.
-Novo Nordisk filed an NDA for CagriSema on December 18, 2025, with an FDA decision expected in late 2026.
-Zenagamtide is still in Phase 2 trials and has not filed for regulatory approval.
-An approval timeline for zenagamtide has not been publicly disclosed.
+CagriSema, almost certainly.
+Novo Nordisk filed the NDA on December 18, 2025, with an FDA decision expected late 2026.
+Zenagamtide is still in Phase 2 and has not filed for approval.
+No regulatory timeline for zenagamtide has been publicly disclosed.

 Our Research Standards